tasklify/tasklify/README.md

 ### Creating Tasks

-Tasks can be added to existing user stories within an active Sprint by members of the development team or the SCRUM master.
+Tasks can be added to existing user stories within an active Sprint by members of the development team or SCRUM master on the sprint backlog page.
 The form is as follows:

 - **Title**: Short, descriptive title.
 (Required)
 - **Description**: Detailed description of what the task involves.
 (Required)